shxuy/3DTowerOfHanoi/README.md

 4. I use some parallel lights, but you can swift to a dot light with a lot of work.
 I give out a brief instruction in main.js

+## Known bug
+1. If you use Safari, open the GitHub Pages link in new tab but do not swift to the web page immediately, the speed of the moving disc will be abnormally fast.
+The reason why the issue exists is that I use the first 10 frames to compute frame per second(FPS) and the speed of the moving disc depends on it.
+If the web page does not have focus, animation will be stopped by browser automatically to save energy so that the interval between the start time and the end time of my timer will be quite long and I cannot get the correct FPS.
+However, Chrome does not have the problem.

 ## Miscellaneous
 1. It is best for computers or iPads, not mobile phones.
 2. I meant to let users use mouse to drag and drop any discs, but the implementation will be too complicated without a